artem-bayandin/code-samples/README.md

 Here I will collect samples of architectures I used to, to use it within my future projects.

 # 2020-03-clean-architecture-dotnetcore-api
-## state: started on March, 2020, currently ON_HOLD
+## state: started on March, 2020, suspended
 Web API project built using .Net Core 3.1, EF 3.1.
 Design - Clean Architecture.
 Technologies used:
 - .net core 3.1
 - ef 3.1